Lord Ganesha and His Trunk: What is the Symbolism?

 In summary, Lord Ganesha is omnipotent deity with absolute power to confer his devotees with material enjoyment (bhoga) and liberation(moksha) from endless cycle of birth and death.

 Liked the discussion?
-You may check out the related articles:
+You may check out related articles:

 1. Why Lord Ganesha is worshiped first?